web-vision/php-webv-parser/README.md

 URL Crawler
 ==
-The URL Crawler library facilitates data extraction from websites using specified URLs and content elements, and it integrates with the Price Sync extension for synchronizing product attribute.
+The URL Crawler library facilitates data extraction from websites using specified URLs and content elements.

 Usage
 -----